Know your competitors. Learn how social media marketing agencies develop an analysis of your industries competitors

 Identifying what influencers are talking about your competitors is crucial to understanding who you want to engage with your brand.
 Influencers can be media, analysts, or key decision-makers within your industry.
 Utilizing advanced search on Twitter or looking at key comments on Instagram, Facebook and LinkedIn can help you identify those types of influencers.
 Many brands also keep various Twitter lists where they may bucket these types of Twitter users.
 If the lists are private, you will not be able to see who they consider influential, but if they are public lists this is a good place to browse for key influencers in the space.

 While some of this analysis can be done manually, social media managers can greatly benefit by having this be an automated process where you can produce new competitive analysis and reports as often as you’d like.
 There are a handful of fantastic social media monitoring tools on the market that can help you with this.
 Some of our favorites are Rival IQ, BuzzSumo, and socialinsider.
 Not only do these tools automate the reporting process, they can also offer extra features like determining what posts might be boosted, changes in competitor profile information and Boolean keyword searches to help narrow down your data.

 Insight on what your competitors are doing can make a powerful impact on your business.
 You can use competitive intelligence to develop new products and services, prepare your sales and marketing teams to counter their claims, and get ideas for new marketing campaigns.
-Your competitors are constantly broadcasting their messages social media, digital ad platforms, and their own website, but it’s often difficult to check these sites every time there is a change in order to stay on top.
-The Nowspeed team are experts in conducting these social media competitive analysis reports.
-Learn more about our social media marketing services and how we can help you understand your competition.
+Your competitors are constantly broadcasting their messages on social media, digital ad platforms, and their own website, but it’s often difficult to check these sites every time there is a change in order to stay on top.
+Nowspeed’s social media marketing team is made up of experts in conducting social media competitive analysis reports.
+Learn more about our social media marketing agency services and contact us so we can help you best understand your competition.